+Up to 80% of strokes can be prevented.
 What you eat each day can play a big role not just in weight control, but also in protecting you against stroke.
-So put down the potato chips and read on.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Think of it this way: Stroke is often referred to as a “brain attack” because it’s affecting your brain as a heart attack would your heart.
-That means a heart-healthy diet can also protect against stroke, which kills nearly 130,000 Americans every year and is the fourth leading cause of death in America.
+One American dies every four minutes because of stroke, and to help offset your risk, a heart-healthy diet is imperative.

-How can you make the right food choices to stave off stroke?
+Jaegar offers advice on how you can can make the right food choices to stave off stroke:

 1. Increase the amount of fruits and veggies in your diet

-2. Avoid high-cholesterol foods like red meat, fried foods and butter
+2. Avoid high cholesterol foods like red meat, fried food and butter

 4. Limit the amount of alcohol you drink